txt/se22/docs/syllabus.md

   - Working in teams, deliver a systems of acceptable quality within eh available resources;
   - That  someone else would want to use;
   - That is demonstrable _good_ (compared to something else).
-- Learn the  state of thea rt in SE
+- Learn the  state of the art in SE

 ### Prerequisites

-+ CSC 316 and CSC 226
++ CSC 316 and CSC 226 (or equivalent)

 ### Textbook